arrdem/shelving/doc/basic.md

 Fetches a record from the shelf by spec and UUID.

-## shelving.core/enumerate
+## shelving.core/enumerate-specs
-- `(enumerate conn)`
+- `(enumerate-specs conn)`
-- `(enumerate conn spec)`

-Without a spec, returns a sequence all the specs in the shelf.
+Returns a sequence all the specs in the shelf.

+## shelving.core/enumerate-records
+- `(enumerate-records conn spec)`

-With a spec, returns a sequence of the IDs of the records of that spec in the shelf.
+Returns a sequence of the UUIDs of the records of that spec in the shelf.